se-sic/coronet/tests/README.md

      * Pasta
      * Synchronicity
      * Custom event timestamps in `custom-events.list`
+     * Revisions
 2. - Casestudy: `test_empty`
    - Selection process: `testing`
    - Contains the following data:
      * Authors
+     * Revisions

-Please note, that there cannot be a project without author data as in this case, `coronet` stops when reading the data.
+Please note that all projects must have author and revision data as otherwise, `coronet` stops when reading the data.
 Everything else can be empty.